-After the penguin’s feeding time, we moved on to the different seal pools.
+After the penguin feeding time, we moved on to the different seal pools.
 There are different types of seals in the sanctuary such as sea lions, common seals and grey seals.
 All extremely adorable.
-I tried to contain my excitement but you should know this by now, I LOVE SEALS!
+I tried to contain my excitement but you should know this by now, I love seals!

 We were greeted by Phil, a great guide that told us a bit about the lives of the resident seals.
 At the time we were there, most were female and one male named Ray.
 Ray has had some brain damage but it doesn’t stop him from goofing around and having a good time.
-That’s why if you ever meet Ray, you’ll see he’s doing things that seals don’t normally do.
+That is why if you ever meet Ray, you will see he is doing things that seals do not normally do.
 It’s so interesting to watch.

 If you ever find yourself in Cornwall, make sure you find the time to check the Seal Sanctuary.
 It’s great for the whole family and of course the animals love the company and attention, in rain and in shine!

 In the meantime, why not sponsor a seal?

 It is a great opportunity for you to support animals in need and also get a little bit back!
 For £50 or under you can get a gift from the Sanctuary, a plaque with your name, a photo of the seal you sponsored and a few more bits!

 There are over a hundred sanctuaries all over the world, and a total of 27 in the UK & IE. It’s important to visit and donate to those places.
 They save thousands of injured, abused and endangered animals every year and give them the best care possible.